 Restrictions on selling imposed by front-end monitoring

-Situations which buying is not allowable
+Situations in which buying is not allowed

 Under the following situations, investors cannot buy shares, but can only sell their holding through the stock trading link.

 - A-shares removed from the list of eligible stocks under Shanghai Connect/Shenzhen Connect will only be allowed for selling but restricted from further buying.
 Investors shall beware of the change of the list of eligible A-shares.

 - If the Northbound daily quota of Shanghai Connect/Shenzhen Connect is used up, i.e. the daily quota balance drops to zero or the daily quota is exceeded during a continuous auction session, no further buy orders will be accepted for the remainder of the day while sell orders will still be accepted.
 The same arrangement applies to the closing call auction.
 Buying services will be resumed on the next trading day.
 Buy orders already accepted will not be affected by the daily quota being used up and will remain on the order book of SSE/SZSE unless otherwise cancelled by the relevant brokers.

 - If the used up of Northbound daily quota happens during the opening call auction session, new buy orders will be rejected.
 However, as order cancellation is common during opening call auction, the Northbound daily quota balance may resume to a positive level before the end of the opening call auction.
 When that happens, SEHK will again accept Northbound buy orders.

 The Mainland stock market is relatively volatile as it is mostly made up of retail investors who tend to be speculative and susceptible to the central government policies and news.

 - Macro-economic risk

 There is a close relationship between the Chinese economy and stock market performance.
 For investing in the Mainland stock market, investors should pay attention to economic and financial data including GDP growth, and the country’s government and corporate debts.